 Memories are an Important Part of Life

-Memories can be good and memories can be bad.
+Memories can be good and they can be bad.
 They are glimpses of the past that are woven into the fabric of everyone’s life.
-We all have memories.
+We all have them.
 Depending on the degree of happiness experienced in life, our memories can vary in their impact on us.
-Memories can be beautiful, or they can be flashbacks into past times of distress, unhappiness, and pain.
+They can be beautiful, or they can be flashbacks into past times of distress, unhappiness, and pain.

 Reflecting on Some of My Life’s Memories